 Additionally, the group works with the game development classes currently run by students at Brown University.
 The goal is to institutionalize one or more game development-oriented topics as official courses at Brown.

-Originally founded as an interest group within the Brown Computer Science department, the group was originally targeted specifically to computer science concentrators.
-As of the 2014-2015 year, the group has shifted focus to emulate an independent development team gathering talent from all recesses of Brown and RISD.
+Originally founded as an interest group within the Brown Computer Science department, the group was initially targeted specifically to computer science concentrators.
+Since the 2014-2015 school year, however, the group has shifted focus to emulate an independent development team gathering talent from all recesses of Brown and RISD.
 We believe that anyone interested in video games should join the club and the adventure of making video games.

 The easiest way to get involved with BRGD is to come to meetings!
 It’s never too late to join!
 Most decisions are discussed and resolved during group meetings, which are scheduled weekly.

-BRGD usually meets Saturdays from 12-2pm at the Brown Rockefeller Library in the Digital Scholarship Lab
+BRGD meets Saturdays from 12-4 pm at the Brown Rockefeller Library in the Digital Scholarship Lab.

-If you’d like to get involved, or if you just want to keep tabs on BGD, please subscribe to our mailing list.
+If you’d like to get involved, or if you just want to keep tabs on BRGD, please subscribe to our mailing list.